When MyTimetable opens for preference entry, you can enter class time preferences for your enrolled subjects.

 There's no advantage to entering your class preferences first.
 When classes are sorted and timetables are allocated, all preferences will be weighted equally.

 Keep an eye on MyTimetable during the preference entry period to see if any new classes have been added, or if your preferred classes have changed.

 After the preference entry period has closed, MyTimetable sorts the class preferences, then generates everyone’s timetables.

 Follow these steps to enter your class preferences in MyTimetable.

 Click on the class type from the enrolment list on the left side panel, eg Lecture1.

 2. Select your preferred times in order of preference

-Use the drop-down menus for each class to enter your preferences, with '1' being your most preferred.
-You can refer to the plan generated for you in the last step to help you select classes.
+Use the drop-down menus for each class to enter your preferences, with '1' being the class time you want the most.

 Make sure you select at least the minimum number of preferences indicated for each class type.
 Preference numbers must be consecutive (eg for a minimum of four preferences, order your preferences as '1', '2', '3' and '4').

 You will see a percentage value associated with each class.
 This indicates the popularity of the class, and is based on the number of students who have selected it as their first preference, relative to the maximum number of places allowed.
 A class with more than 100% is over-subscribed with first preferences.
 You can still preference an over-subscribed class, but selecting a class with a lower percentage will increase your chance of being allocated to it.